tgstation/tgstation/CODE_OF_CONDUCT.md

 Examples of unacceptable behavior by participants include:

 * Doing things the maintainers don't like due to their personal bias
-* Expressing support, in any shape or form, any of the following Triggers:
+* Expressing support, in any shape or form, for any of the following Triggers:
 	* Space indentation
 	* Pep 8
 	* Mongo DB